MattRickS/templater/readme.md

 An additional field can be provided to tell users what the token should represent.
 This message is displayed as part of debug messages when failing to parse the token.
 * description : A description of what the token should be, eg, "Must be a 3-digit integer".
 If not provided, a default is generated for all standard tokens.

-If the regex and format_spec are not explicitly provided, common functionality can be constructed using separate keys.
+When constructing from a configuration, if the regex and format_spec are not explicitly provided common functionality can be constructed using separate keys.
 Providing any of the following keys with an explicit regex and/or format_spec will raise an error.
 * padmin : Minimum number of characters in the token.
 This will set the format_spec to ensure provided values are padded to this length, and modify the regex to add a minimum requirement.
 * padmax : Maximum number of characters the token can accept.
 This will modify the regex to add a maximum requirement.
 * padchar : The additional character to add when padding out a sub-minimum string, modifies the format_spec.
 A default value is provided by standard tokens.
 * padalign : The format_spec alignment character to use.
 A default value is provided by standard tokens.
 * padstrict : boolean : If enabled, format_spec is not modified - insufficiently padding values are allowed to fail.
 Defaults to True for strings, and False for all others.
 * choices : A fixed list of a values the token can have.
 If provided, format_spec and regex are overridden.

-TODO: Add "choices" and "case"

 ## Subclassing